PatienceDominic/AMAZON-CASE-STUDY/README.md

   ### TOOL USED
   - MS Excel for data cleaning and loading
-  - Pivot tables for data summarization
+  - Excel Pivot tables for data summarization
-  - Excel dashboard for visualization.
+  - Excel Pivot charts for visualization.

   ### EXPLORATORY DATA ANALYSIS
   This involves exploring the dataset to answer questions like